Operated by East Boldre Community Stores Limited.

 AGED 79.

-David was born to Robert (an agricultural labourer) and Mary (nee Peckham) who, according to the baptismal certificate lived in Ower when David was baptised on 10th June 1832 at Fawley church.
+David Kitcher was born to Robert (an agricultural labourer) and Mary (nee Peckham) who lived in Ower when David was baptised in June 1832 at Fawley.
 He was the eldest of their children.

 David married Betsy on 16th September 1853 at Boldre Church and over the next 27 years they had 14 children.
-When Betsy's grandfather Edward Gregory died she inherited a half share in a cottage in Furzey Lodge.
+When Betsy's grandfather Edward Gregory died the following year, she inherited a half share in his cottage in Furzey Lodge.
+From 1861 they lived in Furzey Lodge Cottage, home to their growing family.
+David and Betsy were both baptised at the chapel in 1865.

-The 1891 census shows Betsey working as a charwoman with son Frank (23) an agricultural labourer, daughter Elizabeth (19) a domestic servant and Robert (13) working as a cowboy to help support the family.
-The 1901 and 1911 censuses show Betsy living in Furzey Lodge with son Robert who worked as a domestic gardener.
+David was buried at the chapel on 6th May 1886 by George Botright.
+After his death, Betsey worked as a charwoman with son Frank an agricultural labourer, daughter Elizabeth a domestic servant and Robert working as a cowboy to support the family.
+The 1901 and 1911 censuses show Betsy continued in Furzey Lodge with son Robert who worked as a domestic gardener.